 Valuable Vegetables: multistakeholder learning to boost impact

-The Valuable Vegetable initiative, led by the F&BKP, will organize a series of learning events, using the lessons from this paper as the agenda.
+The Valuable Vegetable initiative, led by the F&BKP, will organize a series of learning events in which outcomes can be challenged, further explored and analyzed.
+The insights from this paper will serve as the agenda.
 Based on the findings and outcomes described here, the authors suggest the following themes for the future Valuable Vegetables exchange and learning activities:

 - Resilience: How can strategies be improved to enhance the contribution of projects to resilience in the horticulture sector?